TanderStudio/ESP32-Devkit-T-ST7789V3/README.md

   ### Example

 <details>
-  after you finish the setup for the code, you can use the simple example below that i provide
+  After completing the setup for the code, you can use the simple example below to test your board.
+For more functionality, you can refer to the examples inside the library or explore the Bodmer [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI?tab=readme-ov-file) library.

 ```
       #include <Arduino.h>